Share Integration

 - A public token used in the share URL

-- Optional password protection
+- Optional password protection (hash only — never plaintext)

 - The creator and access count